George Savile, 1st Marquess of Halifax: Withdrawal from politics, 1682–1689

 Halifax's short tenure of power ended with the return of James in May.
-Outwardly he still retained the king's favour and was advanced to a marquessate in August and to the office of Lord Privy Seal in October.
-Being still a member of the administration, he must share responsibility for the attack now made upon the municipal franchises, especially as the new charters passed his office.
-In January 1684 he was one of the commissioners "who supervise all things concerning the city and have turned out those persons who are whiggishly inclined."
-He made honorable but vain endeavours to save Algernon Sidney and Lord Russell.
-"My Lord Halifax," declared Tillotson in his evidence before the later inquiry, "showed a very compassionate concern for my Lord Russell and all the readiness to serve them that could be wished."
-The Rye House Plot, in which it was sought to implicate them, was a disastrous blow to his policy, and in order to counteract its consequences he entered into somewhat perilous negotiations with Monmouth, and endeavoured to effect his reconciliation with the king.
+Outwardly, he still retained the king's favour and was advanced to a marquessate in August, and to the office of Lord Privy Seal in October.
+As he was still a member of the administration, he must share responsibility for the attack now made upon the municipal franchises, especially as the new charters passed his office.
+In January 1684, he was one of the commissioners "who supervise all things concerning the city and have turned out those persons who are whiggishly inclined."
+He made honourable but vain endeavours to save Algernon Sidney and Lord Russell.
+"My Lord Halifax," declared Tillotson, in his evidence before the later inquiry, "showed a very compassionate concern for my Lord Russell and all the readiness to serve them that could be wished."
+The Rye House Plot, in which it was sought to implicate them, was a disastrous blow to his policy, and in order to counteract its consequences, he entered into somewhat perilous negotiations with Monmouth and endeavoured to effect his reconciliation with the king.

 On 12 February 1684, he procured the release of his old antagonist, Lord Danby.
-Shortly afterwards his influence at the court revived.
+Shortly afterwards, his influence at the court revived.
 Charles was no longer in receipt of his French pension and was beginning to tire of James and Rochester.
 The latter, instead of becoming lord treasurer, was, according to the epigram of Halifax which has become proverbial, "kicked upstairs," to the office of Lord President of the Council.
-Halifax now worked to establish better relations between Charles and the Prince of Orange and opposed the abrogation of the recusancy laws.
+Halifax then worked to establish better relations between Charles and the Prince of Orange, and opposed the abrogation of the recusancy laws.
 In a debate in the cabinet of November 1684, on the question of the grant of a fresh constitution to the New England colonies, he urged with great warmth "that there could be no doubt whatever but that the same laws which are in force in England should also be established in a country inhabited by Englishmen and that an absolute government is neither so happy nor so safe as that which is tempered by laws and which sets bounds to the authority of the prince," and declared that he could not "live under a king who should have it in his power to take, whenever he thought proper, the money he has in his pocket."
 The opinions thus expressed were opposed by all the other ministers and highly censured by Louis XIV, James and Judge George Jeffreys.